pi-null-mezon/OpenIST/README.md

 **Acknowledgements**

-Based on Qt, Opencv, DCMTK and tiny-dnn projects.
-Thank you guys, We do our world better!
+Project based on Qt, Opencv, DCMTK and tiny-dnn projects.
+Thank you guys!